gamesbook/protograf/docs/source/python_commands.rst

       The function named ``capitol`` has three properties that can be set: *a*, *b* and *c*.
-These are used to control some of the properties of the 3 shapes that are drawn by the function.
+These are used to control some of the properties of the thre shapes that are drawn by this function.

       The values have defaults - ``0``, ``0`` and ``red``
       - respectively, which are used if no values are provided;